section-engineering-education/engineering-education/articles/what-is-anti-virus-software/index.md

 ### Call In The Calvary
 In addition to common good internet practices, the second best thing to invest in is anti-malware/antivirus software.
 Anti-malware’s main objective is to stop any malicious threats from infecting your computer; those include a platitude of threats ranging from computer viruses to internet worms.

-Not having AV technology can lead to malware breaches.
+Not having antivirus (AV) technology can lead to malware breaches.
 Currently, malware breaches of all sizes are costing industries $350 billion a year!
-That is why cyber-breeches incentivize companies and governments to heavily invest in cyber-security.
+That is why cyber-breaches incentivize companies and governments to heavily invest in cyber-security.

-Anti-malware software is thus an incredibly useful tool to help identify and eliminate many malware-threats.
+Anti-malware software is thus an incredibly useful tool to help identify and eliminate many malware threats.

 In this article, I will go over the reason why anti-malware is important and what types of malware are out there.
 Furthermore, I will go over in-depth the certain techniques used to do malware analysis and investigations.
 Lastly, there will a reading list to give you a review of some great anti-malware software out there.